hexylena/sentry-journald/readme.md

 ## Comparison

-suckless? no this sucks more. (also we don't have torchlit walks.)
+suckless? no this sucks more. (but we don't have torchlit walks, so, tradeoffs ig.)

 This is intentionally pretty minimal.